Home

 to read this amusing account as written by Colonel Wood.

-The O-2 is a military
+The O-2 is a military version

-deliveries began in March.
-Production ended in June 1970 after 532 O-2s had
+March.
+Production ended in June 1970 after 532 O-2s had been built for the

-been built for the USAF.
+USAF.
 Two series were produced:

 the O-2A and the O-2B.
 The O-2A was equipped with wing pylons to carry